RokLenarcic/clj-rest-client/README.md

 ## Usage

-A description of features, options and solutions for common needs.
+A description of features, options and solutions for common use-cases.

 ### Definition format